Metro Project ‘huge opportunity for Wales’ says transport industry

 Gypsy and traveller caravan count

 The count is used when assessing bids from Local Authorities for the Gypsy and Traveller Sites Capital Grant.
 The commencement of section 101 of the Housing (Wales) Act 2014 also requires Local Authorities to carry out an assessment of the accommodation needs of Gypsies and Travellers residing in or resorting to their area.

 - There were 1,029 Gypsy and Traveller caravans reported in Wales on 16th July 2015.

 - There were 72 caravans on unauthorised sites on land owned by Gypsies and Travellers, accounting for 7 per cent of all caravans.

-- A further 104 caravans (10 per cent of all caravans) were on unauthorised sites not owned by Gypsies.
+- A further 133 caravans (13 per cent of all caravans) were on unauthorised sites not owned by Gypsy and Travellers.

 Gypsy sites provided by local authorities

-- There were 375 pitches on Gypsy and Traveller sites provided by local authorities in Wales on 15th January 2014.
+- There were 474 pitches on Gypsy and Traveller sites provided by Local Authorities in Wales on 16 July 2015.

 Tel: 029 2082 5056